 After receiving the loan, the city fathers declared that the water problems would be solved within 12 months but eight years on, the company has failed to replace the pipes, neither has it refunded the US$330 000 paid as deposit.

 The new mayor, Blessing Tandi, has maintained that Shitazburg Enterprises was corruptly awarded the lucrative tender.
 He said a councillor and two employees were implicated in corruptly awarding Shitazburg the tender.

 “The councillor [implicated in corruption] was reported to the Ministry [of Local Government] and was dismissed and two [council] officers were also charged and dismissed by council,” Tandi said.

 The US$20 000 controversy

-Councillor Exavia Upare, who back in 2010 chaired Mutare City Council’s procurement committee, was allegedly paid US$20 000 by Shitazburg Enterprises director, Anderson Mwashita, to influence the tender in favour of his company.
+Councillor Exavia Upare, who back in 2010 chaired Mutare City Council’s procurement committee, was allegedly paid US$20 000 by Shitazburg Enterprises represented by its director Anderson Mwashita, to influence the tender in favour of his company.

 But in an interview, Upare denied the allegations, insisting that as the chairman of the city council procurement committee he did not have a final say on which company could be awarded a tender.

 “There were five or six members of the procurement committee and we made recommendations to the city council management and some of these recommendations were not followed.
 We handled the issue professionally and everything was done correctly,” Upare said.

 But he admitted receiving US$20 000 from Shitazburg, which he claimed had nothing to do with the city council business.